Unique (Glee): Reception

 The character broke ground by being one of the most visible transgender characters on television and one of the first on a network prime time show.
 Newell's performance as Unique was described as "bold", with "remarkable restraint and powerful vocals."

 Her initial appearance and storylines with Kurt and Mercedes was highlighted as a step forward for the show towards trans representation, a first for the series.
 Jacob Severn from Pop Crush noted that Kurt's advice for Wade not to be Unique on stage as an evidence that he does not understand what trans people go through. he wrote "It's about time 'Glee' tackled some of these issues, and we really hope to see more of Unique in the future.
 Not just for her powerful singing voice and fabulous dancing, but in order to bring trans issues to light.
 This looks like the next step of acceptance in 'Glee.'"

-Regarding the storyline in which she has a feud with Ryder due to the latter's refusal to acknowledge her as a girl, Brandon Nowalk from The AV Club wrote "Now, I wouldn't mind a plot where minorityhood is more than victimization, but Unique is Glee's first close-up on transgendered living, and that “What bathroom do you use” smirk should be called out for the juvenile self-absorption it is with all the sincerity this do-gooder can muster.
+Regarding the storyline in which she has a feud with Ryder due to the latter's refusal to acknowledge her as a girl, Brandon Nowalk from The AV Club wrote "Now, I wouldn't mind a plot where minorityhood is more than victimization, but Unique is Glee's first close-up on transgendered [sic] living, and that 'What bathroom do you use' smirk should be called out for the juvenile self-absorption it is with all the sincerity this do-gooder can muster."
 Marc Snetiker from Entertainment Weekly lauded Newell's performance as Unique in the fifth-season episode "The End of Twerk", highlighting Unique's rendition of Beyoncé's "If I Were a Boy", noting "I'm surprised it's taken this long since Unique's introduction for us to get this song and this performance, actually.
 In a ridiculous episode, the song was particularly moving, and should serve as a reminder of Glee's important position as a sociopolitical talking point for teens across the country."